 About Abolition 2000ABOLITION 2000 is a network of over 2000 organizations in more than 90 countries world wide working for a global treaty to eliminate nuclear weapons.

-Abolition 2000 is an international global network of organisations and individuals working for a global treaty to prohibit and eliminate nuclear weapons.
+Abolition 2000 is an international network of organisations and individuals working for a global treaty to prohibit and eliminate nuclear weapons.
 Abolition 2000 is open to all organisations endorsing the Abolition 2000 Founding Statement.
 The Network provides a forum for the exchange of information and development of joint initiatives and campaigns.
-We meet once a year and communicate on an ongoing basis via a number of list servers an through conferences, teleconferencing, and period mailings.
+We meet once a year and communicate on an ongoing basis via a number of e-mail lists and through conferences, teleconferencing, and periodic mailings.

 The goals of Abolition 2000 are outlined in the founding statement which was adopted in New York in April 1995 during the Non-Proliferation Treaty (NPT) Review and Extension Conference.

 The primary goal of Abolition 2000 is to move governments to negotiate a nuclear weapons convention (a global treaty to prohibit and eliminate nuclear weapons).
 However, in 1995 we recognised that it would take some time to move governments to negotiate and implement such a treaty.
 Therefore, the Abolition 2000 founding statement also called for interim measures including: